-Tenerife Open Past Winners & Results By Year
+Tenerife Open Past Winners and Results By Year

 Challenges always present opportunities to those willing to take a bit of a risk.
 The European Tour is not an organisation to back away from challenges, thus they took a previously empty period in the 2021 schedule and created the new ‘Canary Islands Swing’.
 The Tenerife Open is the second of three tournaments in the mini-series of events and the first edition of this tournament since Jarmo Sandelin finished one stroke ahead of Paul Eales and the late, great Seve Ballesteros in 1995.